Cliffhangers!

 International Society for Peace is a fictional organization.

-famous Christ the Redeemer statue in Rio de Janeiro, Brazil.
-The
+the Redeemer in Rio de Janeiro, Brazil.
+The image of the statue

-image of the statue is frequently used in Hollywood productions
+is frequently used in Hollywood productions as a shorthand

 This week's cliffhanger: Susan is knocked into a foundry

-Don't miss Chapter Eight: RIVER OF BLOOD
+Don't miss Chapter Eight: RIVER OF BLOOD |

 Back to